NATO Attacks on Orthodox Easter

 Shortly after nightfall, a missile struck a residential area of the northern city of Novi Sad, the official Tanjug news agency reported.
 The independent Beta news agency quoted Caslav Popovic, a city official, as saying a military barracks had been targeted.
 There were no causalities, he said.

 Part of an oil refinery was hit near Pancevo, northeast of Belgrade, Beta quoted Mayor Srdjan Mikovic as saying.
 A car factory in the central Serbian town of Kragujevac that was seriously damaged last week was targeted again Monday, Tanjug reported.
+Nearby Batajnica, where a military airport is located, was also targeted, Tanjug and Beta reported.

 Air-raid sirens also sounded in the capital Belgrade and the cities of Nis and Cacak.